 - Welcome students and introduce yourself and course staff with a video or message with photos.
 Remark on why you are interested in the course subject matter, which can boost motivation.
 In smaller courses/sections, use a tool like Google Slides and invite each student to contribute a slide with their photo and some info about themselves.
 Survey students to find out what name (and pronunciation) and gender pronouns they prefer people to use when speaking to/about them.
 Given the pandemic and social/political circumstances, invite them to share any concerns they have about succeeding in your course.

-- In the same survey, find out what time zone they are in and whether they have access to computing and network capabilities in a space with minimal distractions for participating in course activities online. (sample wording for survey items)
+- In the same survey, find out what time zone they are in and whether they have access to computing and network capabilities in a space with minimal distractions for participating in course activities online. (sample wording for survey items).
+UW IT recommends 15 Mb/s down and 5 Mb/s up.
+UW IT also maintains information for students on affordable access to computers.

 - Especially if recent offerings of prerequisite courses have been disrupted, assess students’ preparation for your course.
 Consider assembling a diagnostic quiz by selecting relevant questions from prerequisite courses’ exams.
 Then, administer the quiz with nominal credit or credit for completion, framing it as a way for you and your students to identify what to review early in the quarter.